greenido/lpa-1-issues/README.md

 -----

 ## Issue / Bug ?
-Even a 🐱 App needs love from time to time.
+Even a 🐱 App needs love from time to time.<br>
 If you found something that is broken OR you have a great idea we should follow.<br>
 Please use: [Open an issue](https://github.com/greenido/lpa-1-issues/issues)
 <br>Also check: https://status.firebase.google.com/ just to be on the safe side.